- See a full list of publications

 Selected Recent Publications

-A. J. Martínez-Martínez, C. G. Royle, S. K. Furfari, K. Suriye, A. S. Weller Solid–state Molecular Organometallic Catalysis in Gas/Solid Flow (Flow-SMOM) as Demonstrated by Efficient Room Temperature and Pressure 1–Butene Isomerization.
+A. J. Martínez-Martínez, C. G. Royle, S. K. Furfari, K. Suriye, A. S. Weller* Solid–state Molecular Organometallic Catalysis in Gas/Solid Flow (Flow-SMOM) as Demonstrated by Efficient Room Temperature and Pressure 1–Butene Isomerization.
 ACS Cat.
-2020 in the press [.pdf]
+2020 10, 1984. [.pdf]

 A. J. Martinez-Martinez, N. H. Rees, A. S. Weller* Reversible Encapsulation of Xenon and CH2Cl2 in a Solid‐State Molecular OrganoMetallic Framework (Guest@SMOM) Angew.
 Chem.
 Int.
 Ed.
 2019, 58, 16873. [.pdf]